Share this publication

 ▷ When is Patras Carnival 2020?

-Patras Carnival always begin on 17th January and finish on Clean Monday.
+Patras Carnival always begins on 17th January and finishes on Clean Monday.
 That makes the 2020 dates of Patras Carnival start on Thursday 17th January, 2020 and end on Monday, 2nd March 2020.

 ▷ Why does Patras Carnivals dates differ from Mardi Gras?